 Eleven companies that rolled back or rebranded their DEI policies saw a decline in their public perception as attractive workplaces:

 Caution: Home Depot’s rollback came in May 2025, so its 19-point plunge may not be solely attributable to that decision.
+However, the timing aligns with decreased investment in DEI programs and reduced visibility of inclusion programs within its workforce initiatives.

 These results suggest some companies may be navigating the reputational terrain better than others, perhaps due to brand strength, crisis management, or timing of DEI changes.

 The average score change for the 5 companies that have maintained DEI policies was 5.6%.
-For the 11 that have rolled back or rebranded them it was –4.6%.
+For the 11 that have rolled back or rebranded them it was – 4.6%.

 While outliers exist, the prevailing trend is clear: maintaining a DEI commitment correlates with increased attractiveness among the informed public.